thisisbalu/exception-decoded/_posts/spring/2023-12-19-spring-cannotgetjdbcconnectionexception.md

 - [Oracle JDBC Driver Downloads](https://www.oracle.com/database/technologies/appdev/jdbc-downloads.html)

 Now armed with this knowledge, you are well-equipped to tackle the `CannotGetJdbcConnectionException` in your Spring applications.
 Happy coding!

-*Note: This article is for educational purposes only and should not be considered as a substitute for professional advice or guidance.*